rlk/edworld/data/ABOUT.md

     Return ...
 Center the transform constraint about the origin

     B ...
-Convert the selected set of entities to a dynamic rigid body N ...
+Convert the selected set of entities to a dynamic rigid body J ...
+Set the target of the selected joints to the selected body.
+    N ...
 Convert the selected set of entities to a static non-body G ...
 Grow the current selection to include other entities in selected bodies, or entities targeted by selected joints.

-    J ...
-Set the target of the selected joints to the selected body.
-To link two bodies by a joint, include the joint as a part of the first body using B, then select the joint and the second body, and link them using J.
+    To link two bodies by a joint, include the joint as a part of the first body using B, then select the joint and the second body and link these using J.